-Chances are, the spot you and your partner picked to tie the knot has meaning.
-Use that to your advantage!
+Chances are, the spot you and your partner picked to tie the knot has some special meaning, so use that to your advantage.
 Eloping to a new destination, for example, gives you the perfect opportunity to talk about your shared love of adventure.

 Lisa + Alex’s advice: “Travel being as important to us as it is (we’ve been to 10 countries and several different US states), we always knew our wedding would be somewhere else.
 We saved money over a traditional wedding and had the experience of a lifetime, both for us and for our families.
 Finally reading the vows we had spent months preparing on a cliff side in the Quiraing got us both seriously choked up, which you can hear a bit in the film.”
 And when Alex says, “You are my greatest adventure.
 I’m so excited to spend the rest of my days with you,” you bet we got choked up too.
 Watch Lisa + Alex's United Kingdom mountain elopement, captured by Vow of the Wild, below.

-You binge-watch the same shows, you root for the same sports teams, and you can always agree on pad thai take-out for date night.
+You binge-watch the same shows, you root for the same sports teams, and you can always agree on where to eat out for date night.
 But what makes your partner the yin to your yang?
-What strengths of theirs complement your weaknesses?
-Reflecting on these differences can lead to some seriously beautiful vows – just read this excerpt from Katherine + Mathew's vows for proof:
+Which of their strengths complement your weaknesses?
+Reflecting on these differences can lead to some seriously beautiful vows--just read this excerpt from Katherine + Mathew's vows for proof:

 Micah + Jason’s advice: